Hortivation/getting-started/application_owners/README.md

 * `Deleted dataset: <DATASET_UUID>`

-The topic that you have to subscribe to has the following pattern: `datasource.<DATASOURCE_UUID>`
+The topic that you have to subscribe to has the following pattern: `datasource.<DATASOURCE_UUID>` The datasource UUID can be retrieved in multiple ways.
+Either from subscribing to a organization, there a message containing the
+UUID will be published when the datasource is created.
+Or you can [fetch metadata of a dataset through the Portal API](https://accept.hortivation.sobolt.com/api/docs#/datasource/get_dataset_by_slug_datasets__dataset_slug__get), this endpoint returns a json object containing a `datasource` key that is the UUID of the datasource where the dataset is hosted.

 ### Topic - Dataset
 The third type of topic that Hortivation Hub supports are datasets.
 Messages published to this topic can be one of